-Under Fraunhofer's direction, production had increasingly moved toward manufacturing high-quality optical instruments after 1811.
+Under Fraunhofer's direction, production had increasingly moved toward manufacturing high-guality optical instruments after 1811.
 The progress made on the basis of Fraunhofer's practical experience and his scientific research is manifested in the various price lists issued by the Optical Institute.
 In contrast to the modest beginnings, production switched to manufacturing telescopes, trigonometrical measurement instruments and microscopes.
 The institute was a pioneer particularly in the field of manufacturing lenses for telescopes.
-The diameter of telescope lenses increased from 83 millimeters in 1813 to 245 millimeters with the large refractor produced in 1819 for the Russian Imperial Observatory in Dorpat.
-Plans even included lenses measuring up to 490 millimeters.
+The diameter of telescope lenses increased from 83 milalways directs the reflected sunlight to the same point so observations can be made irrespective of the earth's rotation.